yigitcanozdemir/kaggle-housing-issue-project/README.md

 (Note: I work with standard Python scripts and leverage the Jupyter Interactive Window for development and debugging.
 It’s a convenient and efficient way to test code interactively, and I highly recommend it for projects like this.)

-Since PyTorch is used with CUDA and cuDNN acceleration, make sure to adjust the environment and configurations properly if using the libraries directly from the requirements.txt file.
-Direct installation from requirements.txt may not work as expected due to dependencies on GPU acceleration.
+PyTorch is used with CUDA and cuDNN acceleration, make sure to adjust the environment and configurations properly if using the libraries directly from the `requirements.txt` file.
+Direct installation from `requirements.txt` may not work as expected due to dependencies on GPU acceleration.

 Since the housing problem is relatively straightforward, I won’t delve into excessive detail here.
 Below, you can find the project structure and file descriptions.
 Additionally, the scripts are well-documented for better understanding.
 (Note: A GAN experiment will be added soon.)
 ## Duplicating the .env File
-To download the housing dataset using the Kaggle API, you need to duplicate the .env.example file and rename it to .env (or simply rename .env.example to .env, whichever you prefer).
-Then, add your credentials as shown in the .env.example file.
+To download the housing dataset using the Kaggle API, you need to duplicate the `.env.example` file and rename it to `.env` (or simply rename `.env.example` to `.env`, whichever you prefer).
+Then, add your credentials as shown in the `.env.example` file.

-If you prefer not to use the API, you can manually download the dataset from [here](https://www.kaggle.com/datasets/yasserh/housing-prices-dataset) and place it in the data/raw folder.
+If you prefer not to use the API, you can manually download the dataset from [here](https://www.kaggle.com/datasets/yasserh/housing-prices-dataset) and place it in the `data/raw` folder.
 ## Project Organization

 ```